 - (There's an image in the information section about permissions for reference)

-- I think the best way of visualizing the core layout of the server is by using the apartment or hotel analogy.
+- I feel like the best way of visualizing my Docker setup with Caddy is by using the apartment or hotel analogy.

-- Receptionist (Caddy) → Caddy listens for requests on port 80 and 443 from .home domains listed in the Caddyfile.
+- Receptionist (Caddy) → Caddy listens for requests on port 80 and 443 from containers listed in the Caddyfile.

-- (In Pi-hole, there's local DNS records for each of my .home domains pointing towards my network's local IP)
+- (In Pi-hole, there's local DNS records for each of the .home domains pointing towards my network's local IP)

-- Elevator (srm_network) → My Docker network, srm_network, connects all of my containers together.
+- Elevator (srm_network) → The Docker network, srm_network, connects all of my containers together.
 Allowing them to communicate with each other.

-- Docker Containers (Apartment/Hotel Room) → All of my containers are self contained, they can only be contacted through their port number.
+- Docker Containers (Apartment/Hotel Room) → All of the containers are self contained, they can only be contacted through their port number.
 Similar to a door.
 Otherwise, they operate separately from each other.

 HTTPS

-- All of my domains use HTTPS instead of HTTP because Caddy internally signs each of my domains using its own private certificate authority (CA).
+- All of the domains use HTTPS instead of HTTP because Caddy internally signs each of my domains using its own private certificate authority (CA).

 Docker Containers